Fragment molecular orbital: Introduction to FMO

+There are several reviews of FMO published in 2007, 2012, 2014, 2017, and 2022.
+Two new FMO books were published in 2021 and 2023.

+The largest systems computed with FMO using DFTB are (a) a slab of fullerite surface containing 1,030,440 atoms, whose geometry was fully optimized and (b) a 10.7 μm white graphene nano material containing 1,180,800 atoms, for which Molecular dynamics simulations were performed.

+To facilitate applications of FMO to drug discovery, FMO consortium was established.

 Applications of FMO

 There are two main application fields of FMO: biochemistry and molecular dynamics of chemical reactions in solution.
 In addition, there is an emerging field of inorganic applications.

 In 2005, an application of FMO to the calculation of the ground electronic state of photosynthetic protein with more than 20,000 atoms was distinguished with the best technical paper award at Supercomputing 2005.